On This Page

 Renewing Your Visa

-If your visa expires while you are maintaining status and in the U.S., nothing happens.
+If your visa expires while you are maintaining status and in the U.S., nothing happens because it is a travel document only.
 Please learn more about visa expiration here.
 However, if you are travelling internationally, you will need an unexpired visa to request entry into the U.S. (with the potential exception when traveling from Canada, Mexico, or certain Adjacent Caribbean Islands).

 The visa renewal process is similar to the initial F-1 or J-1 student visa application outlined above.
 You must obtain the visa from a US consulate or embassy abroad, ideally in your home country where you were last successful, and you will need to establish your nonimmigrant intent and ties to your home country.